reeen-git/reeen-git/README.md

 ---------------------

 I've been learning Swift and IOS Devlopment for a year.
-I wanna be つよつよ IOS Developer.
+I wanna be つよつよ(pro) IOS Developer.

 I'm based in Saitama/Japan 🌍